stclib/STC/examples/README.md

 }

 ```
-With this in place, we use the full declare_CHash() macro to define [Viking -> int] hash map type:
+With this in place, we use the full declare_CHash() macro to define {Viking -> int} hash map type:
 ```
 declare_CHash(vk, MAP, Viking, int, c_emptyDestroy, vikingvw_hash, vikingvw_equals,
                   viking_destroy, VikingVw, viking_getVw, viking_fromVw);
 ```
-The demo program:
+CHash_vk uses vikingvw_hash() for hash value calculations, and vikingvw_equals() for equality test. chash_vk_destroy() will free all memory allocated for Viking keys and the hash table values.
+Finally, the demo:
 ```
 int main()
 {